 5. Allow Customers to Leave Reviews

 Customer reviews have been proven to increase the number of sales made.
-Some studies even show that negative reviews can have a positive impact (see Why Negative Reviews are a Gift).
+Some studies even show that negative reviews can have a positive impact.
 Not only will reviews help to increase the likelihood of a purchase from your visitors, but they can also be good for SEO.
 Reviews from customers will add more content to your product pages and give them a better chance to be found in searches.
 The text added through reviews can be especially helpful for sites that don’t have very much text in the product descriptions.

 6. Rich Snippets